Where to Stay in Naples, Italy: Best Areas for First Visit (+Map & Tips)

 * Good metro connections to other parts of town.

-* There are lots of lower-budget accommodations (BUT the reviews are often really bad).
+* There are lots of lower-budget accommodations (just be sure to read the reviews so that you know what to expect!).

 Good to know: Napoli Centrale station consists of three levels with different names.
 So if you hear of a station called Napoli Piazza Garibaldi or Circumvesuviana, it’s basically the exact same place.